 Reading Time: 2 minutes

 In this episode of Intelligent Money Minute, we had the pleasure of interviewing Larry Siegel, the director of the CFA Institute Research Foundation and a prolific investment management author.
-We dive into a discussion with Larry on the benefits of continuing to work beyond the traditional retirement age.
+We dive into a discussion with Larry on the rise of artificial intelligence.

 Larry Siegel Bio